kuali/kc/src/main/config/sql/RELEASE-SCRIPTS/ReadMe.txt

-KC Release Version 2.0
+KC Release Version 3.0
 ------------------------

-KC database release bundle contains all SQL scripts needed to install a new schema in a rice bundled mode with the database objects (tables, constraints, bootstrap data) required to launch/execute KC application.
+KC database release contains all SQL scripts needed to install a new schema or upgrade a KC 2.0 database using rice bundled or embedded mode with the database objects (tables, constraints, bootstrap data) for the KC application.

-KC database install scripts for a rice embedded version or upgrade existing KC schema will be released separately.
+The scripts to upgrade Rice from 1.0.2 to 1.0.3 are also included.
+If installing in an embedded rice environment you will be prompted to install/upgrade rice.
+If your Rice server has been upgraded already you will answer no to the question.

 Installation Steps - Oracle
 ---------------------------